Starting a Food Forest

 Sun

 Minimum 6 hours full sun for fruit production.
-Observe shadows in winter โ they're longer than you think.
-Use Sun Seeker app to map shade angles by season.
+Observe winter shadows โ they are longer than you think.
+Use the Sun Seeker app to map shade angles by season.

 Slope

-Slight south-facing slope is ideal (in the Northern Hemisphere) โ solar gain and cold air drainage.
-Avoid frost pockets (low spots where cold air settles).
+Slight south-facing slope is ideal in the Northern Hemisphere โ solar gain and cold air drainage.
+Avoid frost pockets where cold air settles.

-Check drainage by digging a 12" hole and filling with water โ it should drain within 2 hours.
-Use USDA Web Soil Survey for free soil type data.
-You can improve bad soil; you can't easily fix waterlogged land.
+Dig a 12-inch hole, fill with water.
+It should drain within 2 hours.
+Use the USDA Web Soil Survey for free soil-type data.
+You can improve bad soil; you cannot easily fix waterlogged land.

 Water